janpfeifer/gonb/README.md

 If implementing some new mime type (or some other form of interaction), see `kernel/display.go` for the protocol details.

+# FAQ

+* What is the `%%` symbol seen everywhere?
+  * It is a special commands for *GoNB* that means "insert a `func main {...}` here".
+    There are many other special commands, see `%help` for the complete list, or check out the [**tutorial**](examples/tutorial.ipynb).
+* Why is the test coverage so low?
+  * Orchestrating the tests from front-end and Jupyter is not trivial — I didn't find a tool to easily do that.
+    Same with `gopls`.
+    Help, or pointers are wanted here (see TODO below).

 # TODOs